 Activity and routine modification form the backbone of your dog’s recovery.
 Implementing changes like the following, for example, help massively in creating a new environment for your dog-

-- increasing exercise to reduce the dog’s energy level and provide the dog an opportunity to eliminate extra energy
+- increasing exercise to reduce the dog’s energy level and provide the dog an opportunity to eliminate extra energy.
+I personally like to use a retractable dog lead because it gives my dog more freedom and he can be less limited and more relaxed when using one instead of a regular leasch.

 - providing regular relaxation training to reduce anxiety (such as the sit-stay protocol)